MudassirCFD/Supersonic_Diamond_Airfoil_CFD_Mach_2p5/README.md

 The flow contains two very different numerical regions.

-In smooth parts of the domain, I want high-order accuracy.
+High-order accuracy is required in smooth regions.

 Across shocks, the solution is discontinuous and a normal high-order reconstruction can create non-physical oscillations.

 WENO5-JS handles this by reconstructing the solution from several candidate stencils.
 In smooth regions, the stencils combine to recover fifth-order accuracy.
 Close to a discontinuity, the nonlinear weights reduce the influence of stencils that cross the shock [4].

-For this problem, that matters because I need to preserve:
+For this problem, that matters because the numerical method must preserve:

 - the leading-edge compression waves;
 - the sharp pressure rise across the oblique shocks;